-Parkinson’s disease is caused by low levels of dopamine and improper signaling in the brain, which leads to movement symptoms.
-Parkinsonism is a set of movement disorders characterized by tremors, muscle stiffness, coordination issues, and bradykinesia (slowed movements).
-Parkinson’s disease is one of the most common movement disorders that affect the central nervous system.
+Parkinson’s disease is a neurodegenerative disease caused by low levels of dopamine and improper signaling in the brain, which leads to movement symptoms.
+Parkinsonism is a set of movement disorders characterized by tremors, muscle stiffness, coordination issues, and slowed movements (bradykinesia).

-Parkinson’s is treated with dopaminergic treatments.
+Parkinson’s is treated with medications that increase the levels of dopamine in the brain, called dopaminergic treatments.
 Over time, these medications may cause side effects like dyskinesia (uncontrollable, erratic movements) that can interfere with daily life.

-Dopamine is a specialized chemical messenger in the brain known as a neurotransmitter.
-Neurotransmitters are responsible for communicating between cells in the brain called neurons.
+Dopamine is a chemical messenger in the brain known as a neurotransmitter.
+Neurotransmitters are responsible for communicating between brain cells (neurons).
 Some neurons are responsible for sending signals with specific neurotransmitters.
 For example, neurons that communicate using dopamine are known as dopamine neurons or dopaminergic neurons.

 Dopamine neurons are found in specific areas of the brain, including the substantia nigra and basal ganglia.
 These areas of the midbrain work together to control your muscular and skeletal movements.
 The substantia nigra makes dopamine to send signals to the basal ganglia and other areas of the brain to cause movement.

-Dopamine is a specialized chemical that is normally synthesized in the brain.
-To mimic this process, dopaminergic drugs are taken orally or are infused using a pump system, which allows the drugs to enter the bloodstream.
+Dopamine is a chemical that is normally created in the brain.
+Dopaminergic drugs are taken orally or are infused using a pump system, which allows the drugs to enter the bloodstream.
 They then travel to the brain and are broken down into dopamine, increasing levels of the neurotransmitter.

 Some examples of dopaminergic treatments include levodopa/carbidopa, which is sold under the brand names Sinemet, Parcopa, and Rytary.
 Levodopa contains a natural chemical that is able to enter the brain and is converted into dopamine.
 Carbidopa is used to help prevent levodopa from being converted into dopamine outside the brain.